FreebuildFR/ChatNotif/README.md

 # ChatNotif
-Notify the player when his name is mentioned
+Notify the player when his name is mentioned.

+This plugin support bungeecord and depend of DeluxeChat.